Overview: Preparing for Spring Boot migration

 - Module 1: Migration assessment - Run an initial migration and gather code insight data

-- Module 2: Wave planning - Build LSTs, analyze dependencies, and organize upgrade waves
+- Module 2: Wave planning - Analyze dependencies in the platform and organize upgrade waves

 - Module 3: Establish a baseline - Normalize Maven, Java, and Spring Boot versions across the portfolio

-- Module 5: Finish migration in waves - Use a custom recipe to complete the migration in waves
+- Module 6: Finish migration in waves - Compose a freight-train recipe and complete the migration in waves